Camila Giorgi: 2006–10: Early professional years

 Giorgi started with $10k tournaments, and obtained her first significant results reaching two semifinals in Baku and Jakarta.
 At the end of the season, she took part in her first $25k tournament.
-She closed 2006 with ten wins and seven losses, and as the 944th in the WTA rankings.
+She closed 2006 with ten wins and seven losses, and was ranked 944th in the WTA rankings.
 She obtained her best results in 2007 in September at Limoges in France, reaching the quarterfinals in a $10k tournament; then in $25k tournaments that she played at the end of the season, in December, in Lagos, Nigeria, where she reached the quarterfinals.

 Giorgi started 2008 playing several tournaments in France, where she lived with her family.
 In May, she played for the first time qualifying for a major tournament circuit, thanks to a wildcard obtained at the Italian Open.
 She lost to Jill Craybas, No. 66 in the world, in a third set tie-breaker.
 She also played in the first round of the main draw in Rome-Tevere Remo ($25k), Contrexéville ($50k), and Rimini ($75k).
 In Martina Franca ($25k), she qualified and reached the second round.
 In November, in Saint Denis (La Réunion, $25k), she reached the quarterfinals.
 Giorgi finished the year 480th in the WTA rankings.

 At the beginning of the 2009 season, Giorgi played few tournaments, failing to qualify for the main draw.
 She achieved her first important results in April, when she qualified for and reached the quarterfinals of two $25k tournaments.
 After some successes in tournaments in France, Giorgi won her first ITF tournament in August, in Katowice ($25k), starting again from qualifying and defeating players such as Barbora Záhlavová-Strýcová (ranked No. 105) and, in the final, Ksenia Pervak (No. 135).
 After another quarterfinal in Nantes ($50k), Giorgi ended with the victory in a $50k tournament in Toronto.
 With these two successes, she ended the year with 33 wins and 12 defeats, and reached No. 285 in the rankings.

 The 2010 season began poorly for Giorgi, as she suffered three first-round losses in the first three months of the year.
 In June, she reached the final of a $25k tournament, in Bratislava.
 In the summer, she played several tournaments in America, where she went to live (in Miami, with her family), without remarkable results.
 In August, trying for the first time to qualify for a Grand Slam tournament – the US Open – she was defeated in the first round.
 However, in October, Camila won (losing only one set, in the first round) a $25k tournament in Rock Hill, South Carolina.